WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Scripted_Overview_New.md

 ## Story

 The mission is designed to provide a hands-on understanding of creating Scripted AI Agents.
-It covers key tasks such as creating a virtual agent using a template, integrating the AI Agent with a flow for voice calls, updating AI Agent responses, adding new intents and entities, enhancing training data using generative AI, and using fulfillment to track order status.
+It covers key tasks such as creating a virtual agent using a template, integrating the AI Agent with a flow for voice calls, updating AI Agent responses, adding new intents and entities, enhancing training data using generative AI, and using fulfillment to track order status

 ## Call Flow Overview